How Plot2Data Works

 Tips for Best Results

-• Use clear, high-resolution images.
-Charts from high-DPI screens or 300+ DPI scans produce the most accurate results.
+- Use clear, high-resolution images.
+Graphs from high-DPI screens or 300+ DPI scans produce the most accurate results.

-• Crop your image to show only the chart.
-Remove surrounding text, page margins, and other non-chart elements for cleaner extraction.
+- Crop your image to show only the graph.
+Remove surrounding text, page margins, and other non-graph elements for cleaner extraction.

-• Include the legend for multi-series charts.
+- Include the legend for multi-series graphs.
 Visible legends help the AI correctly identify and separate different data series.

-• Stick to standard 2D chart formats.
+- Stick to standard 2D graph formats.
 Avoid heavily stylized 3D perspective views or artistic infographic designs, which may reduce extraction accuracy.

 Try Plot2Data Now